-Varjo has $54 million in series C funding and several new partners with which to move on to the next stage of its development
+Varjo has raised $54 million in series C funding and attracted several new partners as the virtual reality and mixed reality company moves onto the next stage of its development

 ➨ Varjo has closed a $54 million series C funding round, taking the XR hardware and software company’s total raised since its inception to $100 million